amari97/reddit_network/index.markdown

   </div>
 </div>

-One particular interesting example is the **Politics** categorie, for which we observed a massive increase in negative hyperlinks on November 2016, for the US elections.
+One particular interesting example is the **Politics** category, for which we observed a massive increase in negative hyperlinks on November 2016, for the US elections.

 ## Conclusion